Consumer electronics: Electronic waste

 A high number of different metals and low concentration rates in electronics means that recycling is limited and energy intensive.
 Electronic waste describes discarded electrical or electronic devices.
 Many consumer electronics may contain toxic minerals and elements, and many electronic scrap components, such as CRTs, may contain contaminants such as lead, cadmium, beryllium, mercury, dioxins, or brominated flame retardants.
 Electronic waste recycling may involve significant risk to workers and communities and great care must be taken to avoid unsafe exposure in recycling operations and leaking of materials such as heavy metals from landfills and incinerator ashes.
 However, large amounts of the produced electronic waste from developed countries is exported, and handled by the informal sector in countries like India, despite the fact that exporting electronic waste to them is illegal.
 Strong informal sector can be a problem for the safe and clean recycling.

 Reuse and repair

-E-waste policy has gone through various incarnations since the 1970s, with emphases changing as the decades passed.
-More weight was gradually placed on the need to dispose of e-waste more carefully due to the toxic materials it may contain.
-There has also been recognition that various valuable metals and plastics from waste electrical equipment can be recycled for other uses.
-More recently, the desirability of reusing whole appliances has been foregrounded in the 'preparation for reuse' guidelines.
-The policy focus is slowly moving towards a potential shift in attitudes to reuse and repair.
+E-waste policies have evolved since the 1970s, with priorities shifting over time.
+Initially, the focus was on safer disposal methods due to the toxic materials often found in electronic waste.
+Over the years, attention turned to the recovery of valuable metals and plastics that could be recycled.
+More recently, the emphasis has shifted once again, this time toward reusing entire devices.
+New guidelines promoting 'preparation for reuse' highlight the growing importance of repair and reuse, signaling a gradual change in public and policy attitudes.